-Once a staple of training camps, the days of live hitting have diminished in the new age of the NFL thanks to the 2011 CBA when teams are limited to one practice a day in camp and one walk-through rather than two-a-days.
+Once a staple of training camps, the days of live hitting have diminished in the new age of the NFL thanks to the 2011 CBA when teams are limited to one practice a day.

 And Redskins coach Jay Gruden said this might be the last time the Redskins do live-tackling drills until next season.
 They’ll practice against the New England Patriots next week and then will get their live-tackling drills, in essence, done in the preseason games.